Blog →

 With thousands of enterprise customers, Outlook’s security and privacy are tuned for those standards.

-2. Advanced Threat Protection/Microsoft Defender—essentially Microsoft's version of anti-phishing protection.
-It does offer real-time URL scanning through its Safe Links feature.
+2. Advanced Threat Protection/Microsoft Defender — Microsoft’s version of anti-phishing protection.
+It offers real-time URL scanning through its Safe Links feature.

-3. Information Rights and Management—allows users to control forwarding/copying of email contents.
+3. Information Rights Management — lets users control forwarding/copying of email contents.

 Common user complaints

-• Search Delays/Freezes—because Outlook has a more comprehensive search (looks for things beyond email and attachments), and because they support larger inboxes, it means search is often really slow or doesn't work at all.
+• Search delays and freezes — because Outlook has a more comprehensive search (looking for things beyond email and attachments) and supports larger inboxes, search is often slow or doesn’t work at all.

-• Visibility Issues in Shared Inboxes—though Outlook has shared mailboxes, there is a lack of functionality around coordination or collaboration.
-So though multiple people can be in your sales@ inbox without privacy issues, you still don't know who's working on which email.
+• Visibility issues in shared inboxes — Outlook has shared mailboxes, but lacks functionality around coordination or collaboration.
+Multiple people can be in your sales@ inbox without privacy issues, but you still don’t know who’s working on which email.

-So which email service is better—Gmail vs Outlook?
+So which email service is better, Gmail or Outlook?

 As with most decisions in life, it depends.